-Candidates will be required to carry out six tasks in Spanish which have been given in English.
+Candidates will be required to carry out six tasks in German which have been given in English.
+Past tenses will not be required in this exercise.

-At both levels, there will be one unpredictable task.
-At Level 1, the candidate will need to choose between two options offered by the examiner.
-At Level 2, the candidate will be required to respond, unprepared, to the examiner's question.
+During the role play, there will be one unpredictable task, and the candidate will be required to respond, unprepared, to the examiner's question.

-The role plays may be based on any area of the specification, and will be of a transactional or social nature, such as conversations in a shop, at the station, in a café/restaurant etc., or discussing hobbies, school or family etc. with a Spanish-speaking friend.
+The role plays may be based on any area of the specification, and will be of a transactional or social nature, such as conversations in a shop, at the station, in a café/restaurant etc., or discussing hobbies, school or family etc. with a German-speaking friend.